raspberrypi/documentation/usage/xbmc.md

 ![](images/openelec-main.png)

+## Power

+You can power your Pi the conventional way with a wall socket USB micro cable, or if your TV has a USB port you can connect the Pi directly with a USB micro cable.
+This means your Pi will be powered when the TV is turned on, and powered down when the TV is turned off.

+## Control

+You can use a keyboard and mouse with XBMC, or you can buy a TV remote with a USB receiver, or even use a presentation clicker with directional buttons.

+You can also use an XBMC app on your smartphone (search for `XBMC` in your phone's app store), configure it to connect to your XBMC Pi's IP address and you can use the on-screen remote control or navigate the files from your phone and select what to play.

 ### Playing video files

 You can copy video files on to your Pi's SD card or put them on a USB stick or external hard drive.
 To play these files, simply choose **VIDEOS** in the slider on the main screen, then **Files** and you should see your inserted media in the list of sources.
 Select your device and you should be able to navigate it like you would on a computer.
 Find the video file you wish to play, select it and it will play.